pftf/RPi4/Readme.md

   of your device will crash.

 * The default CPU frequency of the UEFI firmware is __VERY LOW__.
-  If you have sufficent cooling (e.g. heatsink) you should go to the UEFI firmware settings py pressing <kbd>Esc</kbd> and then go to:
+  If you have sufficient cooling (e.g. heatsink) you should go to the UEFI firmware settings py pressing <kbd>Esc</kbd> and then go to:
   - `Device Manager` &rarr; `Raspberry Pi Configuration` &rarr; `Chipset Configuration`